RBFS Stateful Redundancy for Subscriber Groups

 Redundancy Daemon

 Redundancy Daemon is responsible for establishing high-availability connections.
 It monitors the ecosystem and detects any outages that may happen on the network.
 It assigns the roles of active or standby to the nodes depending on the priority configured on the node.
 The daemon triggers a switchover to the standby node if a failure occurs.
 It responds to the failure events which are reported locally by daemons who are the redundancy clients.
-It also cleanses the data after switch-hover from the node that went down.
+It also reconciles the data after switchover from the node that went down.

 Supported Hardware Platforms